'2019 Fall Series in Vermont'

-Janet Adler and Joan Chodorow, both students of Mary Whitehouse, carried the form of Authentic Movement forward and into the field of dance therapy, and refined its practice and theory.
+Janet Adler, student of Whitehouse and of John Weir, master psychologist, carried the form forward through her own inquiry, and refined it as a teacher with her students.
 Adler’s investigations bring awareness to the development of the inner witness and the concept of witness consciousness itself, and also serve to map the embodiment of the individual body, the collective body, and the conscious body.
-Adler refers to her work as “the Discipline of Authentic Movement”, thereby naming a distinct branch growing from the mother tree of Authentic Movement itself.
+Adler refers to her work as “the Discipline of Authentic Movement” (sometimes referred to simply as “the discipline”), thereby distinguishing it from other forms of Authentic Movement including those that emerged as offshoots of her own early work.

-The practice and theory of the Discipline of Authentic Movement continues to evolve, held and nurtured within the containers created by the devoted inquiry of students and teachers the world over.
+The practice and theory of the Discipline of Authentic Movement continues to evolve, held and nurtured within the vessels created by the devoted inquiry of students and teachers the world over.

-Bonnie Morrissey is honored to be a continuing and devoted student of Janet Adler, and the discipline of Authentic Movement.
-Bonnie first met and studied with Janet (and Joan Chodorow) in 1981.
-Through the years, Janet has generously offered her presence as Primary and Retreat teacher, as well as in a Supervisory role.
-Janet’s inspired teaching and the unlimited potential of the practice itself have oriented Bonnie’s professional and personal development.
+Bonnie Morrissey is a long time student and current colleague of Janet Adler, and an ongoing student of the Discipline of Authentic Movement.
+Bonnie first met and studied with Janet in 1981.
+Through the years, Janet has generously offered her presence as a primary and a retreat teacher, as well as in a supervisory role.
+Janet’s inspired teaching and the unlimited potential of the discipline itself have oriented Bonnie’s professional and personal development.

-Bonnie is a faculty member of Circles of Four, a postgraduate program for those who wish to teach the Discipline of Authentic Movement.
-Bonnie currently offers individual and dyadic sessions, and teaches a regular group series in the Discipline of Authentic Movement in Vermont (on Malletts Bay in Colchester).
-She also offers retreats in other locations, including NYC, Boston, Montreal, Rhode Island, and Vancouver.
+Bonnie is a faculty member of Circles of Four, an international postgraduate program for those who wish to teach the Discipline of Authentic Movement.
+At her home studio in Colchester, Vermont, Bonnie offers individual sessions in the Discipline of Authentic Movement, and teaches a regular group series.
+Bonnie teaches retreats in other locations, including NYC, Boston, Rhode Island, Montreal, and Vancouver.
 Bonnie’s teaching practice is grounded in more than 35 years of experience offering psychodynamic depth therapy to individuals and couples, as a licensed Psychologist-Masters in private practice.
 In her teaching and psychotherapy practices, Bonnie aspires to cultivate inner qualities of mindfulness through relational inquiry.
-Whether sitting, moving, speaking, or listening, she longs to participate in the development of a more compassionate Witness Consciousness in self and world.
+Whether moving, witnessing, speaking, or listening, she longs to participate in the development of a more compassionate Witness Consciousness in self and world.